nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 // 8< -- Snip -- >8
 ```

-In the front-end side, the application just iframe-ing the endpoint `/home` with `sandbox`
+On the front-end side, the application just iframe-ing the endpoint `/home` with `sandbox`
 ```html
 <!-- ./lamenote/index.html#L16 -->